-Flames, personal attacks, or other poor conduct is NOT allowed on our list.
+Flames, personal attacks, or other poor conduct are NOT allowed on our list.

 |URL for list:

-Seattle Robotics Society members can be found at all hours of the day, seven days a week,
+Seattle Robotics Society members can be found online at all hours on any day of the week,

 in the #SeattleRobotics channel on irc.freenode.net.
 This is an informal chat session and is a

-great place to come ask live questions of the SRS members, seek help for technical problems,
+great place to come ask live questions of SRS members, seek help for technical problems,

 or just chat about robotics.

-Each week, SRS hosts a "Monday Night Chat" in this channel.
+Each week, SRS members host a "Monday Night Chat" in this channel.
 The channel tends to

-get the most active during this time, with lots of people online chatting.
+be the most active around this time, with lots of people online chatting.
 The 'official' time

 is 7 - 9 p.m.
 Pacific Time, but there are people from many time zones, so discussions often take